Skip to content

 Frequently Asked Questions

-A cron expression is a string of five fields (minute, hour, day of month, month, day of week) that defines a schedule for recurring tasks.
-It is commonly used in Unix/Linux systems, CI/CD pipelines, and cloud services.
+A cron expression is a five-field string (minute, hour, day of month, month, day of week) that defines a recurring schedule for automated tasks.
+It is the standard scheduling format used by Linux crontab, Kubernetes CronJobs, GitHub Actions workflows, and AWS CloudWatch rules.

 Is my data safe?

 Yes.
-All processing happens in your browser.
-No data is sent to any server.
+All cron expression building and validation happens entirely in your browser.
+No schedule data is sent to any server, collected, or stored.

 Ad